patrickmmartin/pith-writings/dao_of_scratch/article.md

 game that Scratch does not deliver in its default toolbox, or that are easily synthesised.
 This might be a fruitful area to extend the sprite’s
 capabilities:

-### confession time: for the second time
-(approx 30+ years after the first attempt) I am re-implementing Pacman and I’m finding that talking about the incomplete (broken?) versions I created on the way can be used for some ‘teachable moments’
+Confession time: for the second time (approx 30+ years after the first attempt) I am re-implementing Pacman and I’m finding that talking about the incomplete (broken?) versions I created on the way can be used for some ‘teachable moments’, for example:
-* for example, I have various ‘baby step’ projects that will show the small adjustments to the code blocks that will implement the stages of a ghost
+* various ‘baby step’ projects that show the small adjustments to the code blocks that will implement the stages of a ghost
 * moving smoothly between points on a grid
 * choosing between N, E, W, S to head towards Pacman/some other target
-* turning left instead of reversing direction on the next choice
- * Note this last behaviour then delivers the distinctive Pacman ‘ghost patrolling in circles’ behaviour for free
+* turning left instead of reversing direction on the next choice (which delivers the distinctive Pacman ‘ghost patrolling in circles’ behaviour for free)

 # User Straw Poll